odinghosh/SGSafety/README.md

 ## General info

-This README contains the a brief overview of the SGSafety app which is a collaborative effort of a 6 member team
+This README contains a brief overview of the SGSafety app which is a collaborative effort of a 6 member team

 ## Technologies